 In construction, there are often multiple different teams working, from different employers.
 Every member of every team should be clear on the scope of the project, what they’re supposed to do, the safety requirements, and who’s responsible for what.

 There may be different safety requirements for different types of workers, and everyone needs to understand safety compliance.

-Make sure your contractors, project managers, and safety professionals remain aware of any special regulatory requirements, and commit to monitoring them and enforcing them.
+Make sure your contractors, project managers, and safety professionals remain aware of any special regulatory requirements and commit to monitoring and enforcing them.

 4. Understand and teach the Hierarchy of Controls

 The Hierarchy of Controls has existed for decades and has been proven effective in many industries.
 Rather than having everyone on the job site doing everything with PPE, examine ways you can educate your workers on the Hierarchy of Controls, so they have a clear understanding of alternative ways to handle workplace hazards.

 Removing the hazards or substituting is a more effective means than using a pair of safety goggles, for example.
 So make sure you, your foreman, and your leaders are all educated in the Hierarchy of Controls.
 With this model deeply ingrained, it will help foster a safety-conscious workforce.

 You can’t be everywhere all at once to monitor safety issues but you can incorporate others to be as rigorous about safety as you are.
 OSHA’s Recommended Practices for Safety and Health Programs outlines seven steps to establishing a thorough safety management program.